grace-yoon1/DATA150/Rosling.md

 (3) In accordance with Hans Rosling's TED talk, what is the relationship between child mortality and GDP per capita?

 (4) In terms of income distribution, how has the world changed from 1962 until 2003?

+(5) What is the significance of how Hans Rosling uses data to describe global human development in terms of very high spatial and temporal resolutions?

+(6) In your opinion, why waas Hans Rosling's work with the Gapminder project significant to the remarkable process in the area of data science and human development?